 Mesh wire, used in other applications:

-Mesh wire is used in industry as damper element, but I never heard of punched plate material being used for t his as such.
+Mesh wire is used in industry as damper element, but I never heard of punched Anode material being used for t his as such.

 Here is an examples of damper element with mesh.